-When processing water in the decoupled mode, the evaporator will not discharge the distillate directly to the environment since the distillate is collected and stored in an on-site staging tank.
-It will be held for future discharge directly through the vaporizer, final processing through the evaporator and vaporizer in coupled mode, or further preprocessing through the evaporator in decoupled mode, depending upon its radionuclide content.
+When processing water in the decoupled mode, the evaporator does not discharge the distillate directly to the environment since the distillate is collected and stored in an on-site staging tank.
+It is held for future discharge directly through the vaporizer, final processing through the evaporator and vaporizer in coupled mode, or further preprocessing through the evaporator in decoupled mode, depending upon its radionuclide content.
 Therefore, the evaporator influent limits in the decoupled mode are based on assuring an acceptable final waste form.

-The major constituent of the processed water that contributes to the final solid waste is ortho-boric acid (H3BO3) which has been used throughout the cleanup program for criticality control.
-The current processed water inventory of 2.25 million gallons contains an average concentration of boron from boric acid additions of about 3500 parts per million (ppm) but can range as high as 6000 ppm in some of the sources.
-Sodium hydroxide (NaOH) has been added to the water for control of pH and has an average concentration of about 700 ppm sodium ions in the 2.25 million gallons.
-As the water is evaporated, the NaOH and $H_3BO_3$ will combine to yield sodium borate salts in the form of $Na_20.2B_20_3$ (Sodium Tetra-Borate) and Na2O.B2O3 (Sodium Meta-Borate).
-The tetra-borate form will predominate as very little if any meta-borate is expected with a feed solution pH of less than 10.
-The remainder of the H3BO3 will crystallize as ortho-boric acid.
-At the current averages of 3500 ppm Boron and 700 ppm Sodium, the 2.25 million gallons of processed water contain about 179 tons of boric acid and about 11 tons of sodium hydroxide.
+The major constituent of the processed water that contributes to the final solid waste is ortho-boric acid (H_3BO_3) which has been used throughout the cleanup program for criticality control.
+The original processed water inventory of 2.25 million gallons contained an average concentration of boron from boric acid additions of about 3500 parts per million (ppm) but can range as high as 6000 ppm in some of the sources.
+Sodium hydroxide (NaOH) had been added to the water for control of pH and had an average concentration of about 700 ppm sodium ions in the 2.25 million gallons.
+As the water is evaporated, the NaOH and H_3BO_3 combines to yield sodium borate salts in the form of $Na_20 \cdot 2B_2O_3$ (Sodium Tetra-Borate) and $Na_20 \cdot B_2O_3$ (Sodium Meta-Borate).
+The tetra-borate form predominates as very little if any meta-borate is expected with a feed solution pH of less than 10.
+The remainder of the H_3BO_3 crystallizes as ortho-boric acid.
+At the original averages of 3500 ppm Boron and 700 ppm Sodium, the 2.25 million gallons of processed water contained about 179 tons of boric acid and about 11 tons of sodium hydroxide.
 This material is non-radioactive.
 In contrast to this, Table 1, Columns 3 and 5 show the specific activity of the radionuclides present in the processed water and the resultant total quantity of each in 2.3 million gallons of "Base Case" water.
 It shows that the total weight of radioactive material present with the 190 tons of boric acid and sodium hydroxide is less than one pound.
-Therefore, the predominant material present in the solid waste is boric acid and its sodium solts.
-The projected weight of boric acid and sodium hydroxide shows were are based, as previously stated, on the current inventory of 5 million gallons and average boron and sodium concentrations of Jaco ppm and 700 ppm respectively.
-The increase in the inventory to 2.3 million gallons projected between now and the end of the project is not expected to require any further boron additions.
-Therefore, the total projected weight of boric acid is not expected to change.
-Likewise, the weight of sodium hydroxide in the processed water is based on current inventories.
-The final amount in the projected 2.3 million gallons will depend upon processing requirements for pH adjustment and the amount of sodium removal that occurs in any ion exchange preprocessing.
+Therefore, the predominant material present in the solid waste is boric acid and its sodium salts.
+The projected weight of boric acid and sodium hydroxide shown here are based, as previously stated, on the original inventory of 2.25 million gallons and average boron and sodium concentrations of 3500 ppm and 700 ppm respectively.
+Since that projection, increases in inventory have occurred such that the total volume of water to be disposed is about 2.3 million gallons.
+The water added to inventory has not required boron additions, thus the total projected weight of boric acid in the AGW has not changed.
+However, the total weight of sodium hydroxide will depend upon processing requirements for pH adjustment and the amount of sodium removal that occurs in any ion exchange preprocessing.
 These weights differ from the values given in the PEIS.
 The values used by the NRC in preparing the PEIS were based on data provided by GPU Nuclear in July 1986. (i.e., 2.1 million gallons, 3000 ppm Boron, and 700 ppm Sodium.)
-Since submission of that data, additions of boric acid and inventory changes have increased the values to the current 2.25 million gallons, 3500 ppm Boron, and 700 ppm Sodium.
+Since submission of that data, additions of boric acid and inventory changes have increased the values to the current 2.3 million gallons, 3500 ppm Boron, and 700 ppm Sodium.